trungluu312/Portfolio/Retail Analysis/README.md

 # Retail Analysis

-Provide a visual analysis of Employee Satisfaction to show improvable areas.
+Provide a visual analysis of Retail to show overall sales and effects of Promotional Markdowns on future Sales.

 ## Main goals